-To be clam is synonymous with being levelheaded, peaceful, patient and composed.
+To be calm is synonymous with being levelheaded, peaceful, patient and composed.
 However, remaining calm isn’t easy — especially if you have challenging children.

 The usual reactions of frustrated parents are to impose their wills, retaliate or withdraw to avoid a fight.
 While those approaches may bring short-term satisfaction to the parent, they aren’t the building blocks for establishing a loving, lifelong relationship.
 The only effective way to positively influence children is to gain their trust, making them willing — not necessarily happy — to follow your direction.